triplus/PersistentToolbars/README.md

-# PersistentToolbars
+# Persistent toolbars (FreeCAD 0.16)
-Persistent toolbars support for FreeCAD
+**Note: Starting with FreeCAD 0.17 persistent toolbars is part of the default FreeCAD experience.**

 ### Installation: